 After Teddy Bridgewater suffered what appears to be a knee dislocation, Dr. David Argo of Beacon Orthopaedics and Sports Medicine appeared on the Ken Broo show on The Big One, 700 WLW FM.
-To listen to the broadcast, please click here.
-The transcript is also included below.

 Ken: What was the injury like?
 How did it happen?
 A non-contact drill.
 Let’s bring in an expert on all of that, from Beacon Orthopaedics and Sports Medicine Dr. David Argo.
 Good morning, thanks for joining us.

 Dr. Argo: Good morning, Ken.

 Ken: It seems as though there was no artery damage to Teddy Bridgewater, and it seems like the nerve is okay, so it’s not as bad as it could have been, right?

 Dr. Argo: Well, when you have a knee dislocation, that’s where the tibia, which is the lower bone in the leg, and the femur, which is the upper bone in the knee, come apart.
 Basically, the tibia will slide out from under the femur either forward or backward.
 In order to that it has to tear at least two or sometimes three ligaments in the knee.
 Just about everyone has heard of the ACL, the anterior cruciate ligament, is in front and dead center of the knee.
 There is a posterior cruciate ligament, too.
 They are called “Cruciate” because they cross: cruciate means cross.
 In order for the tibia to come out from under the femur, it has to tear both of those ligament.

 Ken: So you’ve got at least the ACL and the PCL that are probably torn.
 There are ligaments that stabilize the side of the knee, one is called the MCL, but I don’t know what the other one is.
 Probably, there is damage there, too, I would think.